ScenarioFactory/Hotel-Booking/README.md

 **HotelBooking.Specs** - sample tests covering the Hotel Booking application.
 The approach used is component-level page objects.
 I have favoured pre-test teardown rather than post-test, as this produces more robust tests and allows post-test analysis.

+**HotelBooking.Specs.Playwright** - the same sample tests covering the Hotel Booking application but using the Playwright library.

 **HotelBooking.Specs.Screenplay** - the same sample tests covering the Hotel Booking application but using the Screenplay pattern.

 **ExploratoryTestingNotes.txt** - manual, exploratory testing notes.